marjamis/config-puller/README.md

 ### Configuration

-For each file you would like to download from an S3 or GCP bucket specify these 5 environment variables to allow config-puller-image to get the required details:
+For each file you would like to download from an S3 or GCP bucket specify these 5 environment variables to allow config-puller-image to get the required details to download the file.
+Make sure to replace UNIQUEID with a unique identifier per file and ensuring this id contains no _'s.

 Environment Variable | What does it do? | Valid Options
 --- | --- | ---